Subscribe to the Quartzy newsletter to receive this in your inbox each Friday.

 Santos wants students to appreciate the powerful psychological concept of “time affluence”—the feeling of having an abundance of time.
 To teach it, she cancels one of the term’s classes and requires students to spend a free hour on anything but work: “Read for pleasure.
 Take a hike.
 Meet a friend for coffee.”
 It’s certainly one way to feel rich.

-The only guide you really need to post-Memorial Day fashion.
+you really need to post-Memorial Day fashion.

 Corinne Purtill, in her infinite wisdom, pointed out the hubris of wearing white or light-colored clothing in these stain-prone times: “It is the sartorial equivalent of beautiful wax-and-feather wings—thrilling, yes, but O how perilous the risk of flying too close to the sun!
 Or to guacamole.”